 The Gyro Captain offers to show Max a place where he can get all the petrol he wants – a desert refinery run by a tribe of peace-loving settlers.

-As Max and the Gyro Captain arrive, the fortified refinery is besieged by a murderous gang of vermin led by a giant man in a hockey mask, Lord Humungus (Kjell Nilsson).
+As Max and the Gyro Captain arrive, the fortified refinery is besieged by a murderous gang of vermin led by a giant man in a hockey mask called Lord Humungus (Kjell Nilsson).

-Max makes a deal with Pappagallo (Mike Preston), leader of the settlers.
-He will bring them a prime mover for their tanker of petrol, in return for as much gas as he can carry.
+Max makes a deal with Pappagallo (Mike Preston), the leader of the settlers.
+He will bring them a prime mover for their petrol tanker in return for as much gas as he can carry.

 After the job is done, Max is wounded as he tries to outrun Wez (Vernon Wells), the chief warrior for Lord Humungus.

 He returns to the fort and joins the settlers in their last-ditch run for freedom.
 As he drives the tanker out, the Feral Kid (Emil Minty), a small boy who idolises Max, jumps on the back of the truck.

 Gibson is appropriately charismatic as the introspective hero, director George Miller doesn’t take his foot off the accelerator for a second, and the ingeniously designed and staged road action is stunning.